GuduruBharatKumar/OCTANET_OCTOBER/README.md

 # Octanet_October
 Landing page
-I have developed this landing page using HTML, CSS And JS.
+I have developed this landing page using HTML And CSS